marcin-kupiec/uc-fSurety/README.md

 OpenZeppelin-solidity: ^1.10.0
 ```

+Test (passenger) can withdraw credits if flight was late depends on oracle responding with proper index, so sometimes it
+fails due to randomness.
+Retry test couple of times if it fails.

 ## Install

 This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (